Why fireplace safety and cleaning your chimney matters

 Measure the Chimney Flue

-If you can, measure the height of the chimney as well.
+Use a tape measurer or measuring tape to measure the length of your flue.
+This will help you choose the best length of the chimney brush.
 If you can’t get an accurate measurement, overestimate the height.

 Prepare Your Home